 When Quake arrived, it was a true 3D action game—everything built in polygons.
 Until then, most games had just faked it.
 Wolfenstein 3D took place on entirely flat maps.
 Doom offered different heights, but everything was still drawn in 2D.
 It wasn’t possible to have rooms under rooms and the like.
 Duke Nukem 3D and other Build engine games, particularly Shadow Warrior, used advanced cheats to fake the effect.
 When you jumped into water for instance, you were actually invisibly teleported into another zone elsewhere on the map.
 Quake was truly 3D, doing things like spiral staircases and lava pits for real, and being as twisty and turny as it liked.

 Or at least, no technical compromises.
-Of Quake’s three great achievements, the single-player game is easily the weakest.
+Of Quake’s three great achievements, the singleplayer is easily the weakest.
 It’s not a terrible game or anything, but where Doom still stands up as a great campaign full of detail and wonderful design despite its simplicity, Quake is a largely bland and joyless experience whose memorable moments were almost entirely restricted to the first shareware episode.
 They were pretty cool, though.
 A main menu in the form of a 3D level, with each chapter’s area themed around the aesthetic to follow, forcing you to jump a lava pit to select hard mode and seek out the Nightmare mode in the small level beyond.
-Big baddie Chthon, hurling fire in his lava lair.
+Big baddie Chthon, hurling fire in his lava lair (opens in new tab).
 The first time having your face eaten off by a Fiend.
-The low-gravity physics of the secret level, Ziggaurat Vertigo.
+The low-gravity physics of the secret level, Ziggurat Vertigo.
 They’re effective, as was the experience of being in a fast-paced 3D world full of action.

 Players hoping for a constant stream of such innovation were disappointed.
 Despite the Lovecraftian influences, there was little to fear or any sense of anything great going on.
-There were no more giant, dramatic bosses, with the final one, Shub-Niggerauth, just being a static blob defeated with a cheap telefrag rather than a weapon.
+There were no more giant, dramatic bosses, with the final one, Shub-Niggurath, just being a static blob defeated with a cheap telefrag rather than a weapon.
 There was little sense of place.
 The levels were murky shooting galleries, where even Doom had tried to make its locations feel like real locations—to whatever degree of ‘real’ you can get from starbases slowly being taken over by biotechnology.
-Certainly players just coming in from Duke Nukem 3D and its real-world settings and constant variety couldn’t help but be disappointed, even if Quake has honestly aged much better.
+Certainly players coming in from Duke Nukem 3D and its real-world settings and constant variety couldn’t help but be disappointed, even if Quake has honestly aged much better.
 It’s still dull, but at least unlike Duke it’s not writing cheques its engine long stopped being able to cash, and much easier to take as a simple shooter rather than a bigger Experience.

 The main problem was that after years of promises and expectation, to have a game that was basically Doom again—only set in a castle—was something of a letdown both internally and externally.
 All the RPG features, most planned new gameplay concepts, even the idea of a main character wielding a hammer, had been sucked out, mostly to get the thing out of the door.
 This led to a major schism within id.
 John Romero packed his bags to go start Ion Storm (opens in new tab) and create the more narrative/detail driven game that he wanted to make.
 (In a case of history repeating, his co-founder Tom Hall had done much the same over the original Doom, which he’d also envisioned as being much more of a story-driven experience than the shooter it ended up being.)